When to Go

 it happens more than you might imagine.
 Keep your health insurance

-- Calling Card - Rather than fish for quarters, bring along a calling card for any calls you may need to make.
+- Calling Card - While most people these days carry a mobile phone, you may not want to be bothered with one, especially if you are an international traveler.
+If this is the case, bring along a calling card for any calls you may need to make.
 Calling cards are usually a better deal when calling from your hotel room, too.

 - Even if you have a charge card or charging privileges on your